techidaily/site-win11/source/_posts/the-ultimate-guide-to-tracking-disk-space-usage-in-windows-pcs.md

  Space consumed by system files, reserved storage, and virtual memory is actually used by your device to perform its functions; refrain from deleting files contained therein.
 Therefore, there are only two types of storage left to manage; the hibernation file and the space reserved for System Restore.
 This raises the question: can you free this up?

  Although you can disable the hibernation mode, you shouldn't do so if you frequently use this feature for keeping in-use apps open while the device is in hibernation.
 However, this feature takes up a lot of space in GBs, so if you aren't using it, you can free some room.
-Our guide on[if you should delete the Hiberfil.sys file on Windows](https://www.makeuseof.com/tag/delete-hiberfil-sys-windows-10/) will walk you through every step.
+Our guide on [if you should delete the Hiberfil.sys file on Windows](https://www.makeuseof.com/tag/delete-hiberfil-sys-windows-10/) will walk you through every step.

  Likewise, restore points consume a considerable amount of storage, but it is worth it since it allows you to restore your device to a previous point in time if something goes wrong.
 However, having multiple restore points would be a waste of space on the hard drive.
-Therefore, it is recommended to[delete any extra restore points on Windows](https://www.makeuseof.com/ways-delete-system-restore-points-in-windows/) you created.
+Therefore, it is recommended to [delete any extra restore points on Windows](https://www.makeuseof.com/ways-delete-system-restore-points-in-windows/) you created.

 ### 3\.
 Manage Temporary Files Storage